 For a full understanding of the Internship Program we suggest attending the "Nuts & Bolts of Internship" workshop .
 A Virtual Workshop is also available if scheduling conflicts prevent you from attending.
 The workshop will include: the benefits of an internship, how to locate an internship using SCOTjobs and other resources, how to document your experience, how to receive academic credit if desired, and how to obtain evaluations or recommendations from internship employers.
 Also download the internship handout.

 The Career Center maintains Internship listings in SCOTjobs, which includes paraprofessional,

 volunteer and paid work opportunities for students.
 Positions are listed year-round,

 To access the database, log into SCOTLink

 In addition to UCR's Internship database, there are a number of other resources and methods available for students to obtain internship positions.
-These other methods include other internship listings, networking, books from the Career Center's resource room, professional associations, career fairs, Career Center events, and other job search strategies.
+These other methods include other internship listings, LinkedIn's internship listing, networking, books from the Career Center's resource room, professional associations, career fairs, Career Center events, and other job search strategies.

 Internships vs. Cooperative Education